nakulkapur111-pixel/Global-Freelancers-Analysis-and-Visualization-/README.md

 ## Step 1: Import Required Libraries

-The project begins by importing all the necessary Python libraries for data manipulation and visualization.
+The project begins by importing all the required Python libraries.

 Libraries used:

-- pandas
+- Pandas
-- numpy
+- NumPy
-- matplotlib
+- Matplotlib
-- seaborn
+- Seaborn
-- kagglehub
+- KaggleHub
-- os
+- OS

-These libraries were used for:
+These libraries were used for downloading the dataset, cleaning data, performing numerical operations, and creating visualizations.

-- Loading the dataset
-- Cleaning data
-- Numerical operations
-- Visualization
-- Downloading the dataset directly from Kaggle

 ---

-## Step 2: Load Dataset
+## Step 2: Download and Load the Dataset

-The dataset was downloaded using KaggleHub and imported into a Pandas DataFrame.
+The freelancer dataset was downloaded directly from Kaggle using KaggleHub.

-After loading:

-- Displayed the dataset
-- Verified successful import
-- Examined the available columns
+After downloading, it was loaded into a Pandas DataFrame for analysis.

+This step ensured that the dataset was successfully imported and ready for preprocessing.

 ---

 ## Step 3: Initial Data Exploration

-Before cleaning the data, an initial exploration was performed.
+Before cleaning the dataset, several exploratory checks were performed to understand its structure and quality.

-The following checks were carried out:
+The following operations were carried out:

-- Displayed unique values of every column
+- Displayed all unique values in every column.
-- Checked data types
+- Examined data types using `dtypes`.
-- Counted missing values
+- Identified missing values using `isnull().sum()`.
-- Viewed descriptive statistics
+- Generated summary statistics using `describe()`.

+### Purpose

-This helped identify:
+These checks helped identify:

 - Missing values
 - Incorrect data types
-- Duplicate categorical values
+- Duplicate category names
-- Columns requiring cleaning
+- Columns requiring preprocessing

 ---

 # Data Cleaning

-A significant portion of the project involved cleaning the dataset.
+The dataset contained several inconsistencies that were corrected before performing any analysis.

+---

-## 1. Cleaning Active Status
+## Cleaning the Active Status Column

-The **is_active** column contained multiple representations such as:
+The **is_active** column contained different representations of the same information such as:

 - True
 - False